mehulagg/gitlab/doc/topics/autodevops/index.md

 | GitLab SaaS         | **{check-circle}** Yes | **{dotted-circle}** No | **{dotted-circle}** No |
 | GitLab self-managed | **{check-circle}** Yes | **{check-circle}** Yes | **{check-circle}** Yes |

-When enabled, Auto DevOps attempts to run on all pipelines in each project, but will automatically disable itself for individual projects on their first pipeline failure.
+When you enable AutoDevOps for your instance, it attempts to run on all pipelines in each project, but will automatically disable itself for individual projects on their first pipeline failure.
 An instance administrator can enable or disable this default in the [Auto DevOps settings](../../user/admin_area/settings/continuous_integration.md#auto-devops).